vlad-henk/GalleryApp-by-henk/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 This app uses API from unsplash.
 Inside is a page with photos, their authors and description.
-If you click on the photo, it will open in the maximum size
+If you click on the photo, it will open in the maximum size.

 ![imgonline-com-ua-twotoone-IwYeppjAoFTRjT](https://github.com/vlad-henk/GalleryApp-by-henk/assets/108754931/c403983e-cc90-4868-b110-e47fbe71d5a4)